Prologue

 the wind.

-“Yes, my Queen?” he asked, standing
+“Yes, my queen?” he asked, standing

 at full attention.

-“Guide these thoughts through this
+“Guide these Thoughts through this

 memory,” she ordered, “see them safely to the other side, no matter what.”

-“It will be done, my Queen.”
+“It will be done, my queen.”

-She turned to the thoughts, who had
+She turned to the Thoughts, were

-gathered their stretchers and were ready to be on the move again.
+ready to be on the move again.

 “Thank you for your aid, your